 Another technical element worth chatting about in this piece relates to the use of multiple simultaneous tempi – different pulses happening at the same time.
 If you look at bars 72-82 you can see one voice in triplets, one in quintuplets, and one in standard crotchets and quavers.
 These voices are all moving at their own tempo even if they are all notated according to a single pulse.
 Conlon Nancarrow wrote some really interesting music in which different parts are heard performing in different tempi at the same time.
 Everyone should definitely check out Adam Neely’s accessible, fun discussion of this:

 Since Ten Acre Riots!
 I’ve written quite a bit of music for solo piano.
-My pieces Endellion Miniatures. and The Most Wonderful Great an Mysterious Birthday Party Variations are two of my favorites.
-I also recently wrote a piece for 6 pianos that was performed by the immense Grand Band at the Vale of Glamorgan Festival earlier this year.
+My pieces Endellion Miniatures. and The Most Wonderful Great and Mysterious Birthday Party Variations are two of my favourites.
+I also recently wrote a piece for 6 pianos that were performed by the immense Grand Band at the Vale of Glamorgan Festival earlier this year.
 Ten Acre Riots! went on to receive an Honorable Mention in the 2017 An Art Artistry Contemporary Piano Composition Competition and was awarded 3rd place in the first round of the 2017 International Antonín Dvořák Composition Competition.
-My orchestral piece Young Countries and solo piano piece The Most Wonderful Great an Mysterious Birthday Party Variations came third in the final round.
+My orchestral piece Young Countries and solo piano piece The Most Wonderful Great and Mysterious Birthday Party Variations came third in the final round.

 I hope you’ve enjoyed this article – I wanted to give a taste of technical and non-technical staff.
 Get in touch if you’d like to perform any of the pieces I’ve discussed (do it!).
 More next week!